+METRO MAYOR LIVERPOOL CITY REGION

+READY TO IMPACT THE GLOBAL STAGE

+IVERPOOL

+LIVERPOOL CENTRAL BUSINESS DISTRICT
-The global and UK landscapes have changed dramatically over the last three years.
-Geopolitics, Brexit, the pandemic, the climate emergency and now the energy supply crisis continue to disrupt long-established patterns, norms and behaviour, creating new challenges and opportunities.

-At the same time, the Government is investing in Research and Development (R&D) at record levels and with a focus on areas beyond the southeast - as it strives to consolidate the UK's position as a science and innovation superpower.
+"We can help you invent the future and make it a better place to live and work in" Dr. Peter Waggett Director of Research - UK, IBM Research Europe The global and UK landscapes have changed dramatically over the last four years.
+Geopolitics, Brexit, the pandemic, the climate emergency, war in Ukraine, energy resilience, and cost of living crisis continue to disrupt long-established patterns, norms and behaviour, creating new challenges and opportunities.
+At the same time, the Government is investing in Research and Development (R&D) at record levels and with an explicit focus on levelling up areas beyond the southeast - as it strives to consolidate the UK's position as a science and innovation superpower.
 Liverpool City Region shares this vision and is primed to contribute to achieving the Government's goal - by bringing distinctive world-leading science, innovation, and industry assets to bear on the national and global stage.

-The Government's target is ambitious, with R&D accounting for 2.4% of GDP by 2027, yet if this is to be reached, some regions will need to go much further.
+The Government's target is ambitious - for R&D investment to equal at least 2.4% of GDP by 2027 - yet if this is to be reached, some regions will need to go much further.
 The Liverpool City Region is poised to do just that...

-Our ambition of 5% R&D investment annually by 2030 is nearly double the national target and we plan to become net zero by 2040, a full 10 years ahead of the UK goal.
+The LCR ambition to invest 5% of GVA in R&D annually by 2030 is nearly double the national target, while the plan to become net zero by 2040 is 10 years ahead of the UK goal.

-"We can help you invent the future and make it a better place to live and work in"

-Dr. Peter Waggett

-Director of Research - UK, IBM Research Europe

-INVERPOOL

 Our confidence is founded on a track record of delivery and one of the UK's most highly developed place-based innovation approaches that helped deliver £2bn of investment in just five years before the pandemic.
 And we're not resting on our laurels.
-A further £1bn of projects is underway and we have a future R&D pipeline worth more than £3bn, that would maximise our world-leading and connected strengths in materials chemistry, infection control, and Al solutions.
+A further £725m of projects is underway and we have a future R&D pipeline worth circa £2bn, mainly building on our world-leading and connected strengths in infection prevention & control, materials chemistry, and Al solutions & emerging technologies.

 What's more, we are delivering world firsts in hydrogen and industrial decarbonisation and developing a globally significant Mersey Tidal Power project that would attract at least £4bn of investment, together with a further £5bn investment in hydrogen capabilities.
 The only missing ingredient to unleashing our enormous potential is sustained large scale public funding and private investment.
 Together with Government, industry, and research institutions, we are ready to deliver on national ambitions to level up the UK economy, shape the future, and change the world.